waimea-jrainbow/200DTD-DnD-listings/docs/2-sprint-2-mvp.md

 ---

-## Testing FEATURE NAME HERE
+## Testing View campaigns

-Replace this text with notes about what you are testing, how you tested it, and the outcome of the testing
+I tested the ability to view campaigns from the main home page i did this by clicking the button the outcome was it opening and showing the correct information

-**PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE TESTING HERE**
+docs\screenshots\testing_view.gif

 ### Changes / Improvements